 There is no avoiding the cost of fuel.
 It is expensive to drive a car or 4WD around Australia.
 Fuel is usually the biggest cost of travelling Australia.
 There are a lot of things you can do to reduce your fuel cost, and some of them make a massive difference, but the most common way is to slow your travel down.
 In the end, it still costs the same amount, but its spread over a much longer time frame.
 Instead of doing 500 + kilometres a day, a lot of people are happy to do 50 – 200, or even less.

 The bigger your vehicle, and the more weight you are carrying (or towing) the more fuel you will use.
 A small, economical car will do around 5 – 7L/100km.
 A big V8 petrol 4WD towing a heavy caravan is going to do closer to 26L/100km, and that equates to around $10,000 in fuel vs $2300!
+There are some things you can do to improve your 4WD’s fuel economy, but at the end of the day they are a heavy unit in the shape of an aerodynamic brick, so don’t expect too much!

 I can’t give you an average, as there are too many variables, but it will be somewhere between 7 and 30L/100km.
 For most turbo diesel 4WD’s towing a 1.5T + trailer economy will be around 12 – 20L/100km.
 We’ll cover some other ways to reduce your fuel costs below.
 If you don’t know what economy you are getting, have a read of this; How to work your 4WD’s fuel economy out.